-In recent years Rjukan has become Northern Europe's number one place for ice climbers from all over the world.
+In recent years Rjukan has become one of Northern Europe's number one places to go for ice climbers from all over the world.

 There is climbable ice in the Rjukan area from the end of October through to early April.
 However, the best and most reliable time to visit is mid-January to mid-March.
 At this time, there are more daylight hours and ice will be in abundance.
 There is an annual ice climbing festival in Rjukan in February.

 The Norwegian Climbing Federation can give you more information about ice climbing in Norway.
 The federation is first and foremost an organisation for Norwegian members only, but they are willing to supply information to non-members.
-Contact them by email: email@example.com.
+You can contact The Norwegian Climbing Federation by email: email@example.com

 View all listings